This article was originally published in Sea Kayaker Magazine, February, 2006.

 Paint a thin layer of resin onto the hull where you’ve sanded.
 Remove the “wetted out” patch from the cardboard and apply it over this resin.
 Using the same brush, paint more resin onto the patch until the surface is smooth and there are no visible air bubbles.
 Allow the patch to cure and sand it to ensure that there are no sharp edges inside the hull.
 Wipe with alcohol [or acetone] as before, and catalyze a bit more resin.
 Paint a thin coat of resin over the patch to complete the repair.

-For a simple gel-coat crack where there’s no major structural damage, you usually don’t need more than one piece of ounce-and-a-half fiberglass mat as a patch.
+For a simple gel-coat crack where there’s no major structural damage, you usually don’t need more than one piece of fiberglass mat as a patch.
 However, some people may choose to lay a piece of woven fiberglass cloth over the mat patch to more closely match the appearance of the inside of the hull.
 If you choose to do this, cut the woven cloth about a half-inch larger than the mat patch, and wet it out at the same time.
 Lay the wetted-out cloth over the mat.
 Finally, finish the repair with additional resin and sanding as outlined previously.
 It’s possible to pigment the resin in an effort to match the hull color.
-Left to its own devices, polyester will cure a translucent brown.
+Left to its own devices, most polyester resin will cure clear to translucent brown.

 Exterior Surface Preparation